nedlir/Secure-File-Transfer-System/README.md

 | Directory Traversal Attack     | Attacker may traverse the server's directory through toxic input.                              | Input validation and sanitization processes were applied to mitigate directory traversal attempts.
 User access was restricted to approved directories and files only.                                              |
 | Buffer/Integer Overflow             | Buffer and integer overflow issues in C++ code.                          | Strict bounds checking and data validation logic were introduced in the C++ code segments.
 Secure libraries and best practices for buffer management and integer handling were followed to eliminate overflow vulnerabilities of vulnerable methods.
 For exxample, using ```string``` instead of ```char*```.                        |
 | Impersonation                       | Man-in-the-Middle attacks.  | Even though this project is implementing a semi-TLS protocol. the UUID is initially available to an attacker that may listen to the client.
 As part of this project, a solution was not provided as the specifications of the project didn't stipulate it, but in a real scenario, an encryption of the UUID would be performed as well. |

-## Requirements

-To successfully use and compile the Secure File Transfer System, you will need the following software and libraries installed:

-### For the Python Server:

-- **Python**: Ensure you have Python 3.9 or a compatible version installed on your system.

-- **Crypto.Cipher**: You will need the Crypto.Cipher library for encryption.
-You can install it using pip with the following command: ```pip install pycryptodome```.

-### For the C++ Client:

-- **C++11**: The server is written in C++11, so you'll need a C++11 compatible compiler.
-Make sure you have a suitable compiler installed.

-- **Crypto++ (Version 8.7.0)**: Crypto++ is used for cryptographic operations.
-You can download and install Crypto++ from the official website: [Crypto++ Library (Version 8.7.0)](https://www.cryptopp.com/release870.html).

-- **Boost C++ Libraries (Version 1.81.0)**: Boost provides a wide range of useful C++ libraries.
-In this project it is used for the network handling.
-You can download and install Boost from the official website: [Boost C++ Libraries (Version 1.81.0)](https://www.boost.org/users/history/version_1_81_0.html).

-## Getting Started

-To use the project, follow these steps:

-1. Compile the client program using C++.

-2. Ensure that the `info.transfer` file is properly configured with the server's IP address, port number, client name, and file path.

-3. The Python server should also be running and configured to communicate with clients.

-4. Run the client program to register with the server (if not registered) or perform other file transfer operations.